YinonShisha/teaching_pilot/README.md

 # teaching_pilot
-I try to tecth some of my friends programming
+I'm tring to tecth some of my friends programming